 What might I do instead?

 - Swap your Santas for snowflakes.
 Whereas even secular activities attached to holidays aren’t neutral, seasons are for everyone.
 No one’s saying you can’t decorate your door or do a themed math activity.
 Just be thoughtful about your choices (think: sleds, not stockings).
+Check out this list for over 120 neutral winter options to choose from.

 - Learn about and from one another.
 Find out about your students’ cultural backgrounds, religions, families, and traditions at the beginning of the year.
 Make it part of the classroom conversation.
 Invite students and families to share (just avoid the tourist trap!).